 At the same time, when assessing dental measurements of Bolton diameter and proportions in digital models and plaster models, the largest discrepancies in the upper first molar measurements were observed, similar to the results found in the present study.[15]
-We
+We agree with these authors who attributed these results to the fact that it is a commonly rotated tooth in the arch, while the central incisors are easier to see.

 In the present study, although we found zero concordance for the measurements in the molar region performed on digital models, the same did not occur for the filament models that were obtained through this digital molding.
-Unlike digital models, the filament models showed high agreement with the reference method measurements, which leads us to believe that
+Unlike digital models, the filament models showed high agreement with the reference method measurements, which leads us to believe that the digital molding generates a concordant image capable of printing a highly accurate model.
+However, the digital model does not allow for the same ease of manipulation or requires more experience for manipulation and measurement than a printed physical model.
+Further studies are needed to verify the influence of operator skill and experience in measuring using digital model software.

 Small differences between the different methods are common to be found as several factors contribute to this: such as there is no physical barrier for reference and measurement in virtual models; difficulty in contact point scanning and algorithm filling of these regions; contraction or expansion that may occur in the molding materials; and the clinical experience of the person performing the procedure or measurements.
-However, these differences are not clinically significant and do not preclude the use of different methods as the studies reported here demonstrate.
-[6,14-17]
+However, these differences are not clinically significant and do not preclude the use of different methods as the studies reported here demonstrate.[6,14-17]